7. Database access

 End If

-' retrieve the parameter
+' parameter is retrieved

 Dim dbArticles As String = args(0) ' the database

-' preparing the connection to the database
+' preparing the connection to the comic

 Dim articlesConn As OleDbConnection = Nothing ' the connection